human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day1_read_inputs.md

 Pore-C is a variant of Hi-C which retains the chromatin conformation capture, but the sequencing is done on ONT.
 This allows long reads sequencing of concatemers.
 Where Hi-C typically has at most one "contact" per read, Pore-C can have many.
 The libraries also do not need to be amplified so Pore-C reads can carry base modification calls.

 ### StrandSeq
+StrandSeq is a technique that creates sparse Illumina datasets that are both cell- and strand-specific.
+Cell specificity is achieved by putting one cell per well into 384 well plates (often multiple).
+Strand specificity is achieved through selective fragmentation of nascent strands.
+(During DNA replication, BrdU is incorporated exclusively into nascent DNA strands.
+In the library preparation the BrdU strand is fragmented and only the other strand amplifies.)
+This strand specificity gives another way to identify haplotype-specific kmers and use them during assembly phasing.

+If you are interested in these phasing approaches, you can read more about them in the following articles:
+> Lorig-Roach, Ryan, et al. "Phased nanopore assembly with Shasta and modular graph phasing with GFAse." bioRxiv (2023): 2023-02.

+> Porubsky, David, et al. "Fully phased human genome assembly without parental data using single-cell strand sequencing and long reads."
+Nature biotechnology 39.3 (2021): 302-308.